David Eaton (composer)

-David Eaton (born July 2, 1949 in Cleveland, Ohio) is an American composer and conductor who has been the music director of the New York City Symphony since 1985.
-He has also been an active composer and arranger, with 95 original compositions and over 900 arrangements and original songs to his credit.
+David Eaton (born July 2, 1949, in Cleveland, Ohio) is an American composer and conductor who has been the music director of the New York City Symphony since 1985.
+He has also been an active composer and arranger, with 103 original compositions and over 900 arrangements and original songs to his credit.
 He has appeared as a guest conductor with orchestras in Asia, Canada, Israel, Europe, Central and South America, Russia, Ukraine and the United States.
 His compositions and arrangements have been performed at Carnegie Hall, Lincoln Center for the Performing Arts, the United Nations and by orchestras in the United States, Asia, Israel, South America and Europe.
 He also served at the conductor of the historic Goldman Band from 1998 to 2000 conducting the ensemble in concerts throughout the New York metropolitan area including performances at Lincoln Center for the Performing Arts.
+From 2018 to 2024 we was the principal conductor of the Hyo Jeong Youth Orchestra in South Korea.
 In 2022 he self-published his first book, What Music Tells Me: Beauty, Truth and Goodness and Our Cultural Inheritance.